 When we want to represent global co-operation, what flag do we use?
 When we protest the planet’s environmental issues, what flag do we fly?
 When we celebrate events like Earth Day, what flag emoji do we use in our message?

 There are a few options but they do not cut it.
 The most famous global flag is the flag of the United Nations but that represents the organisation and not the whole planet.
 Some people use a photograph of the planet Earth but that is not appropriate for a flag.
 There are other proposals but they are messy or unintuitive.
 We need a good, simple, catchy flag to represent our planet.

 First off, this design is simple enough to be remembered by a child, yet distinctive enough to be identified at a distance.

 This design is a stylised representation of Earth in space, which is a universally familiar image.
+It is directly based on the common imagery and colours used to represent the planet worldwide.
 This makes the flag intuitive, so every person can understand it and resonate with it, even without an explanation.

 The vast black field represents space and the isolation of our planet which is sometimes likened to a lonely “spaceship” or “island”.
 As they say, “we don’t have a planet B” – this planet is all we have.
 The green represents the life of the land and the blue represents the life of the oceans.
 These are balanced to represent the harmony that must exist between all living things on the planet, including humans.
 As a whole, this symbol represents a single interdependent system where everything on the planet flows together in an eternal cycle.
 This flag represents Earth in a way that is positive and dynamic, yet also stresses its fragility.